 Consult with religious leaders

 Consulting with religious leaders from both faiths before planning a multicultural wedding is essential.
 This step will help you understand their requirements, recommendations, and preferences for the ceremony.
-Some religious leaders may have specific rules and regulations that be followed during the ceremony.
+Some religious leaders may have specific rules and regulations that should be followed during the ceremony.
 Meeting with them beforehand ensures that you respect their traditions and beliefs while creating a meaningful ceremony that represents both cultures.

 During the meeting, ask for their advice on blending the traditions and creating a unified ceremony.
 This will help you avoid cultural missteps that may offend either religion.
 They may also suggest certain rituals or customs that are significant in their faith, which you can incorporate into the ceremony.